 Then there was the civil-rights legislation, aimed at ending racial segregation in public accommodations.
-The civil-rights Movement, led by figures such as Martin Luther King Jr., had been steadily mounting grassroots pressure for President Kennedy to send a bill to Congress.
+The civil-rights movement, led by figures such as Martin Luther King Jr., had been steadily mounting grassroots pressure for President Kennedy to send a bill to Congress.
 At first, Kennedy hesitated.
-Top advisors, including the ardent civil rights supporter Harris Wofford, convinced the president that a bill would tie up the rest of his agenda, but couldn’t even make it out of committee.
-James Foreman of the Student Nonviolent Coordinating Committee complained that Kennedy was a “quick-talking [and] double dealing” politician.”
+Top advisers, including the ardent civil-rights supporter Harris Wofford, convinced the president that a bill would tie up the rest of his agenda, but couldn’t even make it out of committee.
+James Foreman of the Student Nonviolent Coordinating Committee complained that Kennedy was a “quick-talking [and] double dealing politician.”

 The movement didn’t take no for an answer.
-As the protests in Birmingham, Alabama in April 1963 brought international attention to the white violence that African Americans faced in Dixie, Kennedy was finally convinced to move forward with a proposal.
+As the protests in Birmingham, Alabama, in April 1963 brought international attention to the white violence that African Americans faced in Dixie, Kennedy was finally persuaded to move forward with a proposal.
 The protests had created enough support among Republicans to get the legislation through the House Judiciary Committee.
-But the administration was still uncertain if the legislation could make it through the House floor or survive a filibuster.
+But the administration was still uncertain whether the legislation could make it through the House floor or survive a filibuster.

 When Lee Harvey Oswald killed Kennedy in November 1963, most of the president’s domestic agenda was stalled.
 In Life magazine’s memorial issue for JFK in December, the lead article by the editors warned: “The 88th Congress, before the assassination, had sat longer than any peacetime Congress in memory while accomplishing practically nothing.
 It was feebly led, wedded to its own lethargy and impervious to criticism.
 It could not even pass routine appropriations bills.
 It was a scandal of drift and inefficiency.”

-The first year of Lyndon Johnson’s presidency saw some more progress.
+The first year of Lyndon B. Johnson’s presidency saw more progress.
 Most importantly, Congress passed the Civil Rights Act of 1964.
-The success of this bill, however, stemmed from the overwhelming pressure placed upon Congress by the Civil Rights movement.
-It also relied on the impressive organization and tactical fights that liberals mounted against the southern civil rights filibuster in the spring of 1964.
+The success of this bill, however, stemmed from the overwhelming pressure placed upon Congress by the civil-rights movement.
+It also relied on the impressive organization and tactical fights that liberals mounted against the southern civil-rights filibuster in the spring of 1964.